What is e-learning?

 E-learning facilitates continuous learning, the delivery of multimedia contents, personal interaction and self-evaluation without limitations in terms of physical or cultural distance.
-Please refer to Wikipedia’s article “E-learning” for more information.
+Please refer to Wikipedia for more information on “collaborative learning” via the internet.

 The flexibility of e-learning makes South Indian music a pursuit that is both enjoyable and rewarding.
 It is in the nature of Carnatic music that it is as much part of our personal lives as it may be of professional interest as students, performers and teachers.

 Under the guidance of expert tutors, Carnaticstudent.org embraces e-learning as an opportunity to jointly explore South Indian classical music with fellow students and music lovers anywhere in the world.

 An experienced learner with a personal teacher would naturally spend more time on certain aspects of Carnatic music than others.
 The course is therefore personalized and constantly being updated.

 The beauty of e-learning consists in its scope for following an individual path.
 This means that the tutors can focus on providing in-depth guidance on subjects in their own domain of competence; and this as and when approached by a participant.

 How is privacy safeguarded without compromising smooth interaction?